Tudat/tudat/developerGuide/extendingJSON/settingsClasses.rst

   }

-Then, if class :class:`T` is convertible to/from :class:`nlohmann::json`, :literal:`boost::shared_ptr< T >` would also be.
+Then, if class :class:`T` is convertible to/from :class:`nlohmann::json`, :literal:`std::shared_ptr< T >` would also be.
 However, this approach has some drawbacks, namely:

   - :class:`T` must be default-constructible for the code to compile.
   - Separate :literal:`to_json` and :literal:`from_json` functions have to be written for each derived class of :class:`T`, potentially leading to the duplication of code.